A Patient’s Guide to Biceps Rupture

 In cases where the ruptured biceps tendon is treated nonsurgically, you will need to avoid heavy arm activity for three to four weeks.
 As the pain and swelling resolve, you should be safe to begin doing more normal activities.

 If the tendon is only partially torn, however, recovery takes longer.
 Patients usually need to rest the shoulder using a protective sling.
 As symptoms ease, a carefully progressed rehabilitation program under the supervision of a physical or occupational therapist usually follows.
 This often involves four to six weeks of therapy.

 Immediately after surgery, you’ll need to wear your shoulder sling for about four weeks.
 Dr. Kiritsis prefers to have his patients start a gentle range-of-motion program soon after surgery.
 When you start therapy, your first few therapy sessions may involve ice and electrical stimulation treatments to help control pain and swelling from the surgery.
 Your therapist may also use massage and other types of hands-on treatments to ease muscle spasm and pain.

 You will gradually start exercises to improve movement in the forearm, elbow, and shoulder.
 You need to be careful to avoid doing too much, too quickly.

-At about six weeks, you start doing more active strengthening.
+At about eight to twelve weeks, you start doing more active strengthening.
 As you progress, your therapist will teach you exercises to strengthen and stabilize the muscles and joints of the elbow and shoulder.
 Other exercises will work your arm in ways that are similar to your work tasks and sport activities.
-Your therapist will help you find ways to do your tasks that don't put too much stress on your shoulder.
+Your therapist will help you find ways to do your tasks that don’t put too much stress on your shoulder.